 The bonds are subject to redemption at any time at the option of Israel, in accordance with the terms set forth in the prospectus supplement.
 The bonds are redeemable as a whole or in part.
 If the bonds are redeemed in part, selection of the bonds will be at Israel's discretion; however, the bonds will be redeemed in one or more groups, where each group of bonds will consist of all bonds of the same issue bearing the same issue date.
-If interest-bearing bonds are to be redeemed at the option of Israel unless the bonds of such issue having a prior issue date are or have been called for redemption.
+If interest-bearing bonds are to be redeemed, then partial redemption can be made only on an interest payment date.
+In addition, no bonds of any issue can be redeemed at the option of Israel unless the bonds of such issue having a prior issue date are or have been called for redemption.
 A notice of redemption will be mailed to all bond owners by the fiscal agent between thirty (30) and sixty (60) days prior to the redemption date.
 The notice will set forth: